DepriFromEarth/hdd-survival-guide/README.md

     -xbootmgr -trace boot -prepSystem -verboseReadyBoot

-Use only the included MS tool after the optimization because every tool places the files at a different offset on your HDD and all tools think they know it better!

 Now your PC will have been restarted six times.
 After the second reboot, the MS defragmentation program is running and is placing the files into an optimized layout so that Windows will boot up faster (for the description, read what ReadyBoot is).
 The last reboot was training for ReadyBoot.
-After the training is finished, you'll notice a huge improvement in startup.
+After the training is completed, you will notice a significant improvement in startup time.

+Use only the included MS tool after the optimization because every tool places the files at a different offset on your HDD and all tools think they know it better when they don't!

 ## Defrag
 Now that we have done all that, we can discuss defragging programs.